 - Correct any vulnerabilities

-Apply ‘Defense-in-Depth’ Tactics
+Apply ‘Defence-in-Depth’ Tactics

-The concept of Defense in Depth (DiD) according to OWASP is that “layered security mechanisms increase security of the system as a whole”.
+The concept of Defence in Depth (DiD) according to OWASP is that “layered security mechanisms increase security of the system as a whole”.
 So, should “an attack cause one security mechanism to fail, other mechanisms may still provide the necessary security to protect the system”.

 So, for instance, let’s say you rely wholly on a firewall to offer security for an internal application.
 Yet. due to firewalls frequently being bypassed by persistent attackers, this isn’t always a good measure to rely on.
 Therefore, additional security mechanisms should be added to complement the protection that a firewall provides, and that address other routes of attack.

-Ideally, each of the 7 layers of your Open Systems Interconnection (OSI) model, as well as the human layer, must be accounted for in your company’s Defense in Depth (DiD) approach.
+Ideally, each of the 7 layers of your Open Systems Interconnection (OSI) model, as well as the human layer, must be accounted for in your company’s Defence in Depth (DiD) approach.
 From Network IDS and IPS to web application firewalls, and malware analyser tools, to host level IPS with DLP, not to mention decryption and encryption etc. All must be stacked and layered from the Application Layer (Layer 7) all the way down to the Physical Layer (Layer 1) of protection.

 Manage your Evolving Baseline